intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Functional.md

 In the above code, to merge the branch, we use the CAddTable, which takes two input nodes, to generate one output node.

 BigDL provides many merge layers.
-These layers are all named with a Table suffix.
+Please check Merge layers document page.
 They all take a list of tensors as input and merge the tensors by some operation.

 ## Define a model with multiple inputs